joaomilho/life/README.md

 ===

 - Separate logic from presentation.
 I've only implemented a ConsolePresenter for the game, that uses a StringPresenter for the grid, but you can easily implement image, sound, 3d, or whatever-comes-to-your-mind presenter.

 - Do not use a fixed grid.
 What I do is to iterate over the living cells, and then over the dead cells around 'em to check if they should be born.
-This decision made me decide not to create a Cell object to handle indivual cell logic (like cell.live?) because it would make it more complex instead of simple (kind of counterintuitive but trust me on this).
+This decision made me avoid the creation of a Cell object to handle indivual cell logic (like cell.live?) because it would make it more complex instead of simple (kind of counterintuitive but trust me on this).

-- There's a simples list of patterns on a module called Patterns.
+- There's a simple list of patterns on a module called Patterns.
 Extending this would be great.

 - I implemented the tick with a "next" method, so you can do crazy iterative stuff with the grid.

-- Instead of loops to figure out the living neighbours, I monkeypatched array to get all cells around a cell, and then used list operations to get live/dead groups.
-Since our "whole world" is about Game of Live, I think this monkeypatch is natural and elegant.
+- Instead of loops to figure out the living neighbours, I monkeypatched array to get all cells around a cell (using a product), and then used list operations to get live/dead groups.
+Since our "whole world" is about Game of Live, I think this monkeypatch is natural and elegant (as a rule of thumb, I'm against monkey patches and "magic").

 A gif for you
 ===